drhelius/grpc-demo/README.md

 - [grpc-demo-template-istio.yaml](openshift-templates/grpc-demo-template-istio.yaml)
 - [grpc-demo-template.yaml](openshift-templates/grpc-demo-template.yaml)

 These templates deploy all four services at once.
-This is convenient for this demo but in real life you may want to isolate each service life cycle by deploying them independently.
+This is convenient for this demo but in real life you may want to isolate each service lifecycle by deploying them independently.

-These templates define all the manifests needed in order to get the services deployed and working.
+The templates define all the manifests needed in order to get the services deployed and running.

 The parameters allow you to configure the services image, version, replicas and resources.